ty-russ/office-choice-analysis/README.md

 ## Analysis and Methodology

-The analysis was performed using a binary logit model with the following R code:
+The analysis was performed using a binary logit model with the following R code:[binary logit analysis]("/b")

 ```r
 mydata <- read.csv("OfficeChoice2.csv")